canonical/ubuntu-pro-client/docs/explanations/fix_scenarios.rst

 ..
 Into "what is pro fix" shared with the related tutorial
 .. include:: ../includes/pro-fix-intro.txt

 In this article we will introduce the ``pro fix`` command, and then go into more details about the different scenarios you may encounter when using ``pro fix`` to resolve CVEs/USNs.

 .. note::

-   If instead you look for a simpler guided tutorial to get started with ``pro fix`` please start at
+   If you want a simpler guide to get started with ``pro fix``, start with :ref:`our security features tutorial <security-tutorial>`.
-   :ref:`Use pro fix to solve a CVE/USN <pro-fix-tutorial>`.
    You can use the same VM-based environment created in that tutorial to recreate the output shown below yourself.
 If you have already completed the tutorial, you may want to :ref:`skip this section <CVE-no-fix>`.

 Use ``pro fix``